alanwatts07/FiBocci/README.md

   * Your `sol_usd_tracker.py` script.
   * Your `main.py` script (with the `start` command).
   * All required Python packages installed in your virtual environment.
+  * (You can do a pip install -r requirements.txt once you activate your venv)
   * Your virtual environment activated.

 ### Step 1: Start the Price Tracker